KazooHR/qa-engineer-code-sample/README.md

 - Node Version Manager (nvm) and Node v.
 14
 - Yarn
 - Docker
-- Mac (if you're not on a Mac, give it a whirl :D)
+- Mac (if you're not on a Mac, give it a whirl, but you're on your own!)

 ### Install Docker